CALENDAR OF EVENTS

 Concluding his remarks, Dr. Walsh warned that atheism, moral relativism, free sex, and selfish materialism would lead humanity down a path of spiritual poverty and destruction.

-Dr. Chung Sik Yong is the Regional President for UPF-Asia, a regional grouping of 20 nations in South and Southeast Asia.
-At the Opening Plenary session he recalled Rev. Sun Myung Moon’s proposal to establish an interreligious council at the United Nations.
+Dr. Chung Sik Yong is regional chair of UPF-Asia, a regional grouping of 20 nations in South and Southeast Asia.
+At the opening plenary session he recalled Rev. Sun Myung Moon’s proposal to establish an interreligious council at the United Nations.
 Such a council, he said, was absolutely essential because “interreligious understanding and cooperation would be the most effective means to bring about a world of peace in the future.”

 Dr. Yong, who lived in Malaysia for six years, 1990-96, and had two of his children born here, went on to explain that without an interreligious council the UN would find it difficult to fulfill its mission because, more than nation-states, religions carry on the spiritual wisdom and heritage of humanity.